bmihelac/pouchdb-redux-helper/README.md

 * `crud`: crud obtained from `createCRUD`
 * `opts`:
+  * `opts.queryFunc`: Optional.
+Query function for loading data.
+If empty, `crud.query` or `crud.allDocs` will be used.
   * `opts.options`: options to pass to PouchDB.
 If `options.fun` is given, `query` will be executed, otherwise `allDocs` which starts with `mountPoint-`
   * `opts.folder`: folder where to save result.
 If empty this is serialized from